raystack/depot/docs/reference/configuration/redis.md

 - Example value: `{"order_number":"ORDER_NUMBER","event_timestamp":"TIMESTAMP"}`
 - Type: `required (For Hashset)`

-### `SINK_REDIS_LIST_DATA_PROTO_INDEX`

-This field decides what all data will be stored in the List for each message.

-- Example value: `6`

-  This will get the value of the field with index 6 in your proto and push that to the Redis list with the corresponding keyTemplate

-- Type: `required (For List)`

 ### `SINK_REDIS_KEY_VALUE_DATA_FIELD_NAME`

 This field decides what data will be stored in the value part of key-value pair